 "But, without any delusive representation of images or phantasms, I am most certain that I am, and that I know and delight in this.
 In respect of these truths, I am not at all afraid of the arguments of the Academicians, who say, What if you are deceived?
 For if I am deceived, I am.
 For he who is not, cannot be deceived; and if I am deceived, by this same token I am.
-And since I am if I am deceived, how am I deceived in believing that I am? for it is certain that I am if I am deceived.
+And since I am if I am deceived, how am I deceived in believing that I am?
+For it is certain that I am if I am deceived.
 Since, therefore, I, the person deceived, should be, even if I were deceived, certainly I am not deceived in this knowledge that I am.
 And, consequently, neither am I deceived in knowing that I know.
 For, as I know that I am, so I know this also, that I know" (City of God).

-Why the Cogito is Not an Inference
+The Cogito is Not an Inference

-- In the Meditations, Descartes does not write, "I think; therefore I am." - That formulation presumes a syllogism: - NC1.
-Whatever thinks, exists. - NC2.
-I think. - NCC.
-So, I exist. - A logical deduction would require - previous knowledge of the two premises; and - previous knowledge that the conclusion follows from the premises. - But Descartes eliminated logical knowledge on the basis of the deceiver doubt. - Descartes calls the cogito a pure intuition.
+- In the Meditations, Descartes does not write, "I think; therefore I am." - That formulation presumes a syllogism:

+NC1.
+Whatever thinks, exists.

+NC2.
+I think.

+NCC.
+So, I exist.

+- A logical deduction would require - previous knowledge of the two premises; and - previous knowledge that the conclusion follows from the premises. - But Descartes eliminated logical knowledge on the basis of the deceiver doubt, right? - Big question: Do we have logic or do we not? - Descartes calls the cogito a pure intuition. - Augustine reasoned to his conclusion. - Isn't the key for the cogito that doubting is self-defeating? - Isn't that a logical result?